Study Guide 5

 }

-3) Draw the process hierarchy created by executing the following program.
-For each process in the hierarchy, list its output (e.g. what does each process print)?
+3) Draw the process timeline created by executing the following program.
+For each created process, list its output (e.g. what does each process print)?

 int main() {